 What is Direct Debit?
-A Guide for Payers
+A guide for payers

 |None.
 Once you pay, you can't get it back.

-In short: Standing orders give you control.
-Direct Debit gives you flexibility and safety.
+Standing orders give you control.
+Direct Debit gives you flexibility and safety

 Direct Debit lets you pay variable amounts or at varying intervals without needing to do anything more.
 This makes it great for paying bills where you are charged depending on what you have spent that month.

-Direct Debit is one of the safest ways to make payments.
-The ACH scheme rules (as well as federal regulations) give you protections for payments which shouldn't have been taken from you.
+Direct Debit is the safest way to make payments in the UK.
+The Direct Debit Guarantee gives you a right to immediate refunds for any payments which shouldn't have been taken.

 Direct Debit and GoCardless

-GoCardless is made for recurring payments.
-We're a specialist Direct Debit provider, used by over 50,000 companies around the world.
+GoCardless is the UK’s leading Direct Debit provider and is used by over 50,000 organisations including Greater Anglia.
+GoCardless is sponsored by RBS and is authorised by the FCA.

 Switching to Direct Debit with GoCardless will save you the hassle of paying each month.
 You’ll be notified of any upcoming payments, and you can cancel them whenever you want.
-What’s more, ACH scheme rules and federal regulations protecting customers makes Direct Debit one of the safest ways to pay.
+What’s more, the Direct Debit Guarantee makes this the safest way to pay.

 If you would like to find out more about GoCardless, click here.